 - Undo: Removes the last file operation.

 - Redo: Redoes the undo operation.

 - Cut: Cuts the currently selected item.

 - Copy: Copies the currently selected item.

 - Paste: Pastes the items in the clipboard.

+- Reset All: Resets all of the settings.

 - Preferences (Windows): Opens the Preferences dialog.

-Settings Menu
+Preset Menu